Balunywa/Labs/High availability is not the same as disaster recovery/README.md

 ![image](https://user-images.githubusercontent.com/81341827/183798668-7cd4d1f6-8eb1-4f57-a778-8e688f669f30.png)

-## The architecture has the following components
+## The architecture components and considerations

 ## Chose the right primary and secondary Azure regions

-Agree on your primary and secondary regions the best practice is to select regions that are closer to your on-premises locations since the distance the data has to travel will have a direct impact on your overall network latency.
+The best practice is to select regions that are closer to your on-premises locations since the distance the data has to travel will have a direct impact on your overall network latency.
+Use two regions to achieve HA & DR. One is the primary region.
+The other region is the failover secondary region.

+## Resource groups

+Create separate resource groups for the primary region and secondary region.
+This gives you the flexibility to manage each region as a single collection of resources.
+For example, you could redeploy one region, without taking down the other one.

+## Virtual Networks

+Create a separate virtual network for each region.
+Make sure the address spaces do not overlap.

 ## Regional HA | Availability Zone aware ExpressRoute and S2S VPN virtual network gateways